Taliaferro County, Georgia: Politics

+As of the 2020s, Taliaferro County is a strongly Democratic Party voting county, voting 57% for Kamala Harris in 2024.
 Taliaferro County is one of the most reliably Democratic counties in Georgia, despite being mostly rural in nature, due to being majority African American.
 It has supported the Democratic candidate in every presidential election by wide margins except in 1972, when Richard Nixon won by a landslide.
 In 2024, Trump became the first Republican since Nixon to get at least 40% of the vote.

+For elections to the United States House of Representatives, Taliaferro County is part of Georgia's 10th congressional district, currently represented by Mike Collins.
+For elections to the Georgia State Senate, Taliaferro County is part of District 23.
+For elections to the Georgia House of Representatives, Taliaferro County is part of District 124.